pytorchbearer/torchbearer/docs/examples/gan.rst

 We now create the torchbearer trial on the GPU in the standard way.
 Note that when torchbearer is passed a ``None`` optimiser it creates a mock optimser that will just run the closure.
+Since we are using the standard torchbearer state keys for the generator model and criterion, we can pass them in here.

 .. literalinclude:: /_static/examples/gan.py
    :language: python
    :lines: 148-150

-We not update state with the keys required for the discriminators closure and add the new closure to the trial.
+We now update state with the keys required for the discriminators closure and add the new closure to the trial.
+Note that torchbearer doesn't know the discriminator model is a model here, so we have to sent it to the GPU ourselves.

 .. literalinclude:: /_static/examples/gan.py
    :language: python